 - late receipt of test materials or incorrectly collated test papers

-- difficulties during the school year that might have affected preparations for the tests, such as disturbances through building work or shortages of staff
+- difficulties during the school year that might have affected preparations for the tests, such as disturbances caused by building work or shortages of staff

-You must confirm on the application form that the pupil has taken the test.
+You should only make an application for a pupil who has taken all test papers for the subject.
+On the application form, you must confirm that the pupil has taken the test.
 You should only include details that are associated with the criteria under which you are applying.

-You must provide details of when any incident took place or circumstances began.
+You must provide details of when any incident took place or circumstances began, including specific dates.
 Where the pupil is affected by circumstances relating to a close family member you must provide details of the relationship the pupil has to the family member.

 NCA tools is a secure website.
-Special consideration applications are only considered by STA.
-Local authorities do not consider or have access to these applications.
+STA will respond to all applications submitted for special consideration.
+Local authorities do not have access to these applications.

 After submitting your application

-You will receive an automated email once your application has been reviewed.
-You can check the outcome of an application or see whether further information is required by logging in to the ‘Access arrangements’ section of NCA tools.
+You will receive an automated email once we have reviewed your application.
+You should check the outcome of the application, or see whether additional information is required, by logging in to the ‘Access arrangements’ section of NCA tools.

-We will confirm the outcome of correctly completed applications by Friday 24 June.
+We will confirm the outcome of correctly submitted applications by Friday 23 June.